jeanhaley32/BlizApp/readme.md

  ### API Client
- > **Obective** - I'd like to generate a random deck of cards that meets the above criteria every time the webpage is loaded.
+ > **Objective** - I'd like to generate a random deck of cards that meets the above criteria every time the webpage is loaded.

  *This _may be _inefficient_ based on_ how long the API client takes to negotiate with _the Heartstone server and receive_ cards.
 It may be useful to generate a deck ahead of the client, pass in the pre-cached deck, and generate a new one.
 This would help to more quickly provide the user with a deck, this is stipulated on the premise that only one or two people will use this at a time. _An influx of users would_ likely cause this idea to fail. **Figuring out a more efficient method of providing clients with `decks` is **out of **the **scope**** of this** project.***